 The debt may be statute barred

 If you haven’t made a payment for more than six years the debt may be statute barred.
 If it is, you have an excellent defence because the creditor has delayed too long in starting court action.
-See Questions about statute barred debt for details – some debts, eg overdrafts, are complicated.

 If you are sure a debt is statute barred – perhaps you have already taken debt advice – you could tick Box D and state this.
 But otherwise tick Box C for more information and ask for a full Statement of Account and the written agreement for the debt.